NodeSecure/cli/README.md

 $ nsecure auto
 ```

+> [!IMPORTANT]
-> 👀 By default with the auto command the .json file is deleted when the http server is closed.
+> By default with the auto command the .json file is deleted when the http server is closed.
 It's possible to disable this behavior by using the CLI option `--keep`, `-k`.

 ---
 Some options are available on both `cwd`, `from` and `auto` commands.
 The output option is not available for the `auto` command.